dotfortun/discrete_math/sections/formal_logic/index.md

 |  F  |  T  |      F       |
 |  F  |  F  |      F       |

-There are a couple of things to note about this, the first being that the second table appears to be twice as long as the first table.
+It's worth noting that the second table is longer than first table.
 Since the first table has 2 rows, and the second has 4 rows, the next table is definitely going to be larger, but how much larger?
 Let's make some guesses:

 - Guess 1:
   - Truth tables grow at 2 rows per variable.